ISC-Project-Phoenix/design/software/ros/polynomial_planner.md

 a path by pairing them and finding midpoints.

 1. Validate each the polynomial is not null
-2. Loop through the polynomial using a modiffied distance between points formula.
+2. Loop through the polynomial using a the edge contours as data points.
-3. For each point on the interval
+3. For each point on the contours
-4. We store these points in the Path Array.
+4. We sample point the Y-value point from the center store these points in the Path Array.
     a. then these points are projected into real world points.
 5. Transform the path array into odom
-    1. this is effectively giving the pose a timmestamp and a tf2 frame ID
+    1. this is effectively giving the pose a timmestamp and a tf2 frame ID which lets them stay in there real world position compared to the normal